A Conversation with Madeleine Albright

-Join the Future Forum on Friday, Oct.
-27, for an intimate members-only event with former Secretary of State Madeleine Albright.
-Krys Boyd, host and managing editor of KERA FM's flagship talk show Think, will moderate a conversation on the topic of women in leadership.
-A light breakfast will be served.
-Pre-signed copies of Albright's memoir Madam Secretary will also be available for sale onsite.
+On Friday, Oct.
+27, 2017, the LBJ Future Forum hosted former Secretary of State Madeleine Albright and Krys Boyd, host and managing editor of KERA FM's flagship talk show Think, for a conversation on women in leadership.

 About Madeleine Albright

 Madeleine K. Albright is chair of Albright Stonebridge Group, a global strategy firm, and chair of Albright Capital Management LLC, an investment advisory firm focused on emerging markets.
 Dr. Albright was the 64th Secretary of State of the United States.
 In 1997, she was named the first female Secretary of State and became, at that time, the highest-ranking woman in the history of the U.S. government.
 From 1993 to 1997, Dr. Albright served as the U.S. Permanent Representative to the United Nations and was a member of the President's Cabinet.
 She is a Professor in the Practice of Diplomacy at the Georgetown University School of Foreign Service.
 Dr. Albright chairs the National Democratic Institute for International Affairs.
 She is also the president of the Truman Scholarship Foundation.
 In 2012, she was chosen by President Obama to receive the nation's highest civilian honor, the Presidential Medal of Freedom, in recognition of her contributions to international peace and democracy.

 About Krys Boyd